 - Accumulators: used to add values (e.g. counters, sums or similar)

-So, this was quite some text now, in the next tutorial about Apache Spark we will have a look at how to setup the environment to work with Apache Spark.
+I hope you enjoyed the introduction to in the next tutorial about Apache Spark we will have a look at how to setup the environment to work with Apache Spark.